IBMStreams/streamsx.documentation/docs/latest/python/python-appapi-devguide.md

 You can define stateful data within the scope of a callable object.
 The data is local to the function.
 When the function exits, the data is no longer accessible.

-For example, you have a `Stream` of random numbers and you want to define an function that consumes the `Stream` and keeps track of the moving average across the last ten tuples.
+For example, you have a `Stream` of random numbers and you want to define a function that consumes the `Stream` and keeps track of the moving average across the last ten tuples.
 You can define a list in the callable object to keep track of the tuples on the `Stream`.
 The state of the list persists across calls to the function.

 To achieve this: